Wood ash is helpful in the garden. Commonly used as a soil amendment, it is a good source of calcium, potassium, phosphorus, and magnesium.

 9. Freshen Up the Chicken Coop

 Since wood ash is alkaline, it can assist in neutralizing poop odors when sprinkled throughout a chicken coop.
-The same principle applies to baking soda when you use it around the home or to keep odors out of refrigerators.
+The same principle applies to baking soda when used around the home or to keep odors from refrigerators.

-Fire ashes also help keep away many parasites that could otherwise be a nuisance in the chicken coop and on the farm.
+Fire ashes also help prevent parasites that could otherwise be a nuisance in the chicken coop and the farm.

 10. Ant Repellent

-Many people are looking for non-toxic ways to get rid of ants from their gardens and homes.
+Many people are looking for non-toxic ways to get rid of ants in their gardens and homes.
 Hardwood ash can help.

-Therefore, place a thick layer over the opening to ant hills in your yard and garden and near cracks they use to enter the house.
+Therefore, place a thick layer over the openings to ant hills in your yard and garden and near cracks they use to enter the house.
 Check daily to make sure the holes are still covered.
-If not, simply reapply.
+If not, reapply.

-The ants will get tired of digging out their hole daily and will move on to easier quarters.
-It will also suffocate them as they try to crawl through it.
+The ants will get tired of digging out their hole daily and move on to more manageable quarters.
+The ash will also suffocate them as they try to crawl through it.

 11. Chicken Feed Supplement

-A free and natural way to give your chickens more calcium and potassium is to add wood ashes to their food.
+Adding wood ashes to their food is a free and natural way to give your chickens more calcium and potassium.
 You’ll only need a small amount—less than a 1% ratio.

 You can also add small amounts of charcoal to chicken waterers.
-Not only will it filter the water and reduce odors, but it will also absorb toxins.
+This will filter the water, reduce odors, and absorb toxins.

 12. Repels Cucumber Beetles

 Make a spray by combining a handful of fire ash with a gallon of water.
-Use it to spray your cucumbers and other cucurbits to keep cucumber beetles away.
+Spray your cucumbers and other cucurbits to keep cucumber beetles away.

-Most people would be surprised to learn just how many nutrients are contained within wood stove ashes.
-Far from being a waste product that needs disposal, it has true value around the home and garden.
+Most people would be surprised to learn how many nutrients are in wood stove ash.
+Far from being a waste product that needs disposal, it has true value in the garden.

-Wood ashes contain four important minerals that plants need:
+Wood ashes contain four essential minerals that plants need.

 - Phosphorous